 - It's easier for students to type and edit their answers;

 - It's easier for markers to read answers;

-- We use less paper;
+- We use less paper.

-Preparing for your computer-based exam
+Preparing for your exam

-3. Complete a practice exam
+3. Complete a demo assessment

-Sitting your Computer-based exam
+Sitting your exam

 Before you arrive

 If you are using your own laptop, please make sure that it is sufficiently charged for the assessment.